Kate, Princess of Wales, announces cancer was found during surgery, undergoing preventative chemotherapy

 "My work has always brought me a deep sense of joy and I look forward to being back when I am able, but for now I must focus on making a full recovery.
 At this time, I am also thinking of all those whose lives have been affected by cancer.
 For everyone facing this disease, in whatever form, please do not lose faith or hope.
 You are not alone."

+"You always want to find cancer in the earliest stages," LaPook said.
+"They went in there to do whatever procedure they were going to do, and they knew it was going to be some prolonged recovery, and in there, presumably when they were able to take a good look, they didn't see any evidence of cancer.
+And it was only afterwards, when I guess there maybe was an examination of a specimen, a surgical specimen, that they said, 'Oh, there's some cancer here.'
+Since you always want to find cancer in the earliest stages, whatever kind of cancer it is, to me that was a relatively good piece of news."

+LaPook said "preventative" chemotherapy means treatment "preventing growth of microscopic cancer cells."

-Kate's announcement comes after growing public speculation over her health that until now had been met with silence from the palace.
+Kate's announcement came after growing public speculation over her health that until now had been met with silence from the palace.

 In January, Kensington Palace announced she underwent planned abdominal surgery and would be taking time to recover in private at least until Easter, on March 31.
 It said there would be no updates on her health as she recuperated, and said the surgery was not cancer-related.